Last Updated: 4/20/2023

 Yes, there are truck regulations and laws for truck drivers in Iowa.
 Some of these are in addition to regulations enforced by the Federal Motor Carrier Safety Administration (FMCSA).
-Such regulations and laws may be cited by a Des Moines injury lawyer when bringing a truck accident injury case, especially if the driver was in violation of a law.
+Such regulations and laws may be cited by an injury lawyer when bringing a truck accident injury case, especially if the driver was in violation of law.

 Iowa Laws for Truck Drivers